nexodus-io/nexodus/docs/user-guide/nexd.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h           Show help
+   --exit-node-client   Enable this node to use an available exit node (default: false) [$NEXD_EXIT_NODE_CLIENT] --help, -h           Show help
-   --unix-socket value  Path to the unix socket nexd is listening against (default: "~/.nexodus/nexd.sock")
+   --unix-socket value  Path to the unix socket nexd is listening against (default: "/home/rbryant/.nexodus/nexd.sock")

    Agent Options